akiryk/akiryk.github.com/README.md

 ###The Theme
 I'm currently using a custom theme called none.
 It is literally an undesigned theme; totally spare.
 Find the pieces in themes/none.
 To update, I could change the theme, or more likely change to a different theme by changing the theme in _layouts files.

+###Publishing Updates
+Do work in the source branch -- not the master branch.
+After you've made and committed changes and want to publish, go into command line, go to akiryk.github.com folder and
+    rake publish
+This will generate the site and then copy and push the generated site into the master branch.
+The master branch is what github pages will serve up.

 ###Plugins
+Plugins won't work on github pages and I'd like to use github pages, at least for now.
+In order to get them to work, you need to put the generated site files in the top level directory (rather than having github run jekyll on the out-of-the-box directory structure).
+I followed a tutorial here: http://ixti.net/software/2013/01/28/using-jekyll-plugins-on-github-pages.html.
+Basically, I made a directory called _rake and put a file in it called publish.rake.
+Then I copied the appropriate code from tutorial above into that file.
+This enables me to run rake publish from the command line.
-Note: plugins only work locally until I figure out how to push compiled site to github pages.
-It might not be that important for me to use plugins, so will postpone this task.
-Just FYI: Locally, I was having trouble getting plugins to work (I kept getting maruku errors), so I installed a couple of other markdown interpreters and discovered that this made a difference.
+Note: I was having trouble getting plugins to work (I kept getting maruku errors), so I installed a couple of other markdown interpreters and discovered that this made a difference.
 To do this, install the right gem:

     gem install redcarpet